Llanthony Priory: The 18th and 19th centuries

-Landor described the idylls of country life, including the nightingales and glow-worms in the valley to his friend Robert Southey.
-However, the idyll was not to last long as, for the next three years, Landor was worried by the combined vexation of neighbours and tenants, lawyers and lords-lieutenant and even the Bishop of St David's.
+Landor described the idylls of country life, including the nightingales and glow-worms in the valley, to his friend Robert Southey.
+However, the idyll did not last long, as for the next three years Landor was worried by the combined vexation of neighbours and tenants, lawyers and lords-lieutenant and even the Bishop of St David's.
 Many of his troubles stemmed from petty squabbles, arising from his headstrong and impetuous nature.
 He wasted money trying to improve the land and the condition of the poorer inhabitants.
 The final straw was when he let his farmland to one Charles Betham, whom Landor viewed as incompetent and extravagant and who paid no rent.
 After an expensive action to recover the debts from Betham, Landor had had enough and decided to leave the country, abandoning Llanthony to his creditors – principally his mother.
 The estate was administered in his absence by his mother and cousin, but many of the buildings continued to disintegrate thereafter.

-In 1869, Joseph Leycester Lyne (known as Father Ignatius) founded an Anglican monastic institution in nearby Capel-y-ffin, which he named Llanthony Abbey.
+In 1869, Joseph Leycester Lyne (known as Father Ignatius) founded an Anglican monastic institution at nearby Capel-y-ffin, which he named Llanthony Abbey.
 It survived until 1908 and its buildings were later the home of artist Eric Gill.